khetansarvesh/NLP/README.md

    - [Preference Alignment / Post Training](https://medium.com/p/0b67777fa7af/edit)
    -  Now once we have a model that can do multiple tasks, we can now finetune such a model for one specific task.
 For instance
 1. Models finetuned for Chatbot Tasks
-a.
-GPT3.5
+- GPT3.5
-b.
-CLaude
+- CLaude
-c.
-Dolly 2.0 by Databricks
+- Dolly 2.0 by Databricks
-d.
-Alpaca-7B | 13B Model by stanford : Fine tuned on llama-7B | 13B respectively
+- Alpaca-7B | 13B Model by stanford : Fine tuned on llama-7B | 13B respectively
-e.
-Vicuna 7B | 13B Model : Fine tuned on llama-7B | 13B respectively
+- Vicuna 7B | 13B Model : Fine tuned on llama-7B | 13B respectively
-f.
-Lambda 2 Chat 7B | 13B | 70B : Fine Tuned on Lambda2
+- Lambda 2 Chat 7B | 13B | 70B : Fine Tuned on Lambda2

+2. Models finetuned for Code Generation Task